 Avipattikar is used in Ayurvedic treatment in North India.

 Avipathi is used more commonly in South India, since Sahasrayoga is based on Kerala Ayurveda practice.

 Avipattikar is used in treating a wide variety of disorders, starting from gastritis, urinary tract disorders, constipation etc.

 Avipathi is used in treating Pitta imbalance disorders such as burning sensation, gastritis, migraine, etc.

 The proportion of Lavanga (clove), Trivrit and sugar are different in the two medicines.

 Avipattikar Churna is administered just before food and in between food.

 Avipathi Choornam is administered before or after food.
-It is mixed with little quantity of honey, made into a tablet or soft small ball and then it is administered to the patient.
+It is mixed with a small quantity of honey, made into a tablet or a soft small ball and then it is administered to the patient.